osism/release/doc/source/index.rst

       osism/container-image-kolla-ansible
       osism/container-image-osism-ansible

-8. Add and run a temporary CI jobs in ``osism/testbed`` that uses the pre-release.
+8. Add and run temporary CI jobs in ``osism/testbed`` that uses the pre-release.

    .. code-block:: yaml